-3. Hazard Identification and Risk Management / Assessements
+3. Hazard Identification and Risk Management / Assessments

 Risk management is a vital element of health and safety management.
 Organisations should establish a process for identifying significant health and safety hazards within its operation and implement suitable and sufficient risk assessment processes to address both routine and non- routine activities.
 Procedures should also be established to review all risk assessments following significant changes to any process, organisational change or incident history.

-Supporting evidence is required in key areas and need to include policies and procedures associated with this section such as current evidence of implementation and review.
-Examples of these are:
+Supporting evidence relating to 2016 required in key areas associated with this section must include current evidence of implementation and review.

 - Hazard identification;

 - Inappropriate behaviour;

 The above list is non exhaustive.

 - Analysis of routine and non-routine activities;

 - Copies of risk assessments, e.g. bullying, violence, aggression, abuse, etc. relevant to the above;

 - Evidence of implementation of the above.